This Call for Scores is for new works or works that have been previously submitted for IGH. Please do not submit more than 6 pieces.

 Venues: Portland State University, Lincoln Hall, Room 75; Unity of the Valley Church, Eugene

-Further information about the concerts: Please note, there are two IGH concerts next year, one in Portland and one in Eugene, that will feature local groups of teachers and students and will no doubt have different programs.
-Piano solos and duets for each will draw from the same pool of submissions.
+Further information about the concerts: Please note, there are two IGH concerts in 2020, one in Portland and one in Eugene, featuring local groups of teachers and students.
+The concerts very likely will have different programs.
+Both will draw from works submitted by January 27, but later submissions might only be considered for Portland.

 For more examples, the Royal Conservatory (Frederick Harris Music Co.) has a series of graded books that contain excellent repertoire from all the periods of music history, called Celebration Series.
 The contemporary pieces are creative, appealing, and student friendly.
 The grades of these books correspond to the OMTA syllabus levels (for an above average student, typical for IGH).